liferay/liferay-docs/develop/learning-paths/mobile/articles/06-using-your-screenlets/03-using-get-entries-screenlet.markdown

 the `"guestbookId"` value from the bundle arguments, and returns the Android `View` object.

-Next, you need to implement the Screenlet's `GetEntriesListener` interface in `EntriesFragment`.
+Next, you need to implement the Screenlet's listener.

 ## Implementing the Screenlet's Listener [](id=implementing-the-screenlets-listener)

-First, change the class declaration of `EntriesFragment` to implement the `GetEntriesListener` interface.
+Recall that to use a Screenlet, you must implement its listener.
+You'll do this for Get Entries Screenlet by implementing `GetEntriesListener` in `EntriesFragment`.
+First, change `EntriesFragment`'s class declaration to implement the `GetEntriesListener` interface.
 The class declaration should now look like this:

     public class EntriesFragment extends Fragment implements GetEntriesListener {...

-Android Studio marks this class declaration as an error, because you haven't implemented the listener's methods yet.
+Android Studio marks this class declaration as an error because you haven't implemented the listener's methods yet.
 Do so now by adding the following methods to the class: